Blog

 This is the biggest benefit.

-When Japanese musicians form bands together, they often share similar musical roots.
-BOOWY, GLAY, BUMP OF CHICKEN, ONE OK ROCK—of course, these are wonderful, but there's an assumption that "everyone grew up listening to the same songs."
+When Japanese musicians form a band together, they often share similar musical roots.
+BOOWY, GLAY, BUMP OF CHICKEN, ONE OK ROCK — of course, these are all wonderful in their own right, but there's an underlying premise that "we all grew up listening to the same music."

-When foreign members join, this assumption breaks down.
+When a foreign member joins, this premise breaks down.
 And that's incredibly interesting.

-• American guitarists bring a blues sensibility.
-Even with the same pentatonic scale, the nuance is completely different
+• An American guitarist brings a blues sensibility.
+Even a single pentatonic scale has completely different nuances

-• Brazilian drummers have a different sense of rhythm.
+• A Brazilian drummer's sense of rhythm.
 The same 8-beat doesn't sound like the same 8-beat

-• Korean keyboardists incorporate chord progressions derived from K-POP
+• A Korean keyboardist brings in chord progressions derived from K-POP

-Many of them "came to Japan because they love Japanese music."
-So they have respect for Japanese music.
+Many of them have come to Japan because they love Japanese music.
+So they respect Japanese music.
 On top of that, they mix in their own roots.
-This chemical reaction absolutely cannot happen in bands with only Japanese members.
+This chemical reaction simply doesn't happen in an all-Japanese band.

-At a session bar I frequent, I once played with an American saxophonist.
-When I asked "What should we play?" he said "Fly Me to the Moon"—a jazz standard.
-I started playing chords on guitar.
-Then halfway through, he started changing it to a funk rhythm.
-The drums joined in.
-The bass joined in.
-Before we knew it, we had created a version of "Fly Me to the Moon" that no one had ever heard before.
+I once had a session with an American saxophonist at a bar I frequently visit.
+When I asked what we should play, he said "Fly Me to the Moon" — a jazz standard.
+I started playing guitar chords.
+Then midway through, he changed to a funk rhythm.
+The drummer came in.
+The bassist came in.
+Before I knew it, we had created a "Fly Me to the Moon" that no one had ever heard before.

-This kind of thing really happens often when you make music with foreigners.
+This kind of thing happens surprisingly often when you play music with foreigners.

-When you're in a band, communication naturally occurs.
+When you're in a band, communication naturally happens.

-• "When should we schedule the next studio session?"
+• "When should our next studio session be?"

-It also helps that many musical terms are universal: "tempo," "chorus," "bridge," "verse," "groove"—with just these words, you can get through half of any rehearsal.
+It also helps that many musical terms are universal worldwide.
+"Tempo," "chorus," "bridge," "verse," "groove" — with just these words, you can get through half of a rehearsal.

 Photo by Nicholas Green on Unsplash

-The audience draw for bands with foreign members is qualitatively different from Japanese-only bands.
+The audience that a band with foreign members attracts is fundamentally different from an all-Japanese band.

-• You get more attention from other bands and live houses
+• You get more attention from other bands and live house staff

-At live houses in Tokyo's Roppongi, Shibuya, and Shimokitazawa areas, some venues have many foreign customers.
-Depending on how you choose live houses, you can reach international audiences from the start.
+Some live houses in areas like Roppongi, Shibuya, and Shimokitazawa in Tokyo have large foreign audiences.
+Depending on which live houses you choose, you can reach an international audience from the very beginning.

-This overlaps somewhat with Benefit 1, but includes aspects beyond just music.
+This overlaps slightly with Benefit 1, but it extends beyond just the music itself.

-Japanese bands often have many unspoken agreements: senior-junior relationships, the culture of reading the atmosphere, the assumption that "you should understand without being told."
-While this has good aspects, it can sometimes prevent honest communication within the band.
+In all-Japanese bands, there are many unspoken rules.
+Senior-junior relationships, the culture of reading the room, the assumption that "you should understand without being told."
+While this has good aspects, it can also hinder honest communication within the band.

-Foreign members are straightforward, for better or worse.
+Foreign members, for better or worse, are direct.

-• They'll say "This part of the song is boring.
-Let's change it"
+• "This part of the song is boring.
+Let's change it," they'll tell you honestly

-• They clearly state their opinions: "I want to play this part this way"
+• "I want to play this part like this," they'll assert their opinions clearly

-You might be confused at first.
-But once you get used to it, this straightforward communication becomes comfortable.
-The frustration of "I never liked that part but couldn't say anything"—this rarely happens in bands with foreign members.
+You might feel uncomfortable at first.
+But as you get used to it, this direct communication becomes comfortable.
+"I wasn't really happy with that part, but I couldn't say so" — such feelings rarely arise in a band with foreign members.

-Consideration 1: The Language Barrier "Exists" But Is "Surmountable"
+Consideration 1: The Language Barrier Exists, But It's Surmountable

 Two people communicating using a translation app